xcore/sw_audio_effects/module_dsp_loudness/doc/overview.rst

 This algorithm uses a piece-wise parabolic curve, to limit the number of multiplies required per sample.

-Currently 5 parabola's are used, as follows:-
+Currently 5 parabolas are used, as follows:-

    * Unity-gain section (Straight line) for low-level signals (e.g. noise)
    * Transition to maximum gradient (user-configurable).